 At the hotel

-PADI dive centre (with lessons included); spa (with a 30-minute pampering session each for guests staying in a Presidential Villa and a 60-minute treatment each for guests in the Villa North Island); North Island boutique; gym; free daily group yoga; free watersports (sea kayaking, surfing, stand-up paddle boarding); free bicycles to borrow, sunset cruises, and guided walks; free laundry services.
+PADI dive centre (with lessons included); spa (with a 30-minute pampering session each for guests staying in a Beachfront Villa and a 60-minute treatment each for guests in the Villa North Island); North Island boutique; gym; free daily group yoga; free watersports (sea kayaking, surfing, stand-up paddle boarding); free bicycles to borrow, sunset cruises, and guided walks; free laundry services.
 In rooms: free WiFi, desk, minibar, tea- and coffee-making facilities, an island buggy to use for the duration of your stay.

 Our favourite rooms